lxc86739795/lxc86739795.github.io/index.md

 * Github: [lxc86739795](https://github.com/lxc86739795)

 ## About Me
-I am currently a Researcher at JD AI Research working with Dr. [Wu Liu](https://liuwu.weebly.com/) and Dr. [Tao Mei](https://taomei.me/).
+I am currently a Senior Researcher at Computer Vision and Multimedia Lab of JD AI Research working with Dr. [Wu Liu](https://liuwu.weebly.com/) and Dr. [Tao Mei](https://taomei.me/).
 I received the Ph.
 D. degree in computer science in Beijing Key Lab of Intelligent Telecommunication Software and Multimedia, Beijing University of Posts and Telecommunications, in June 2018.
 My supervisor is Prof. [Huadong Ma](https://scs.bupt.edu.cn/info/1009/2214.htm).
 My research interests include multimedia computing, computer vision, and their applications in retail.